 Practicing mindfulness meditation

-While, we don’t all have access to an experienced mindfulness teacher, one effective alternative is to make use of some of the widely available apps.
+While we don’t all have access to an experienced mindfulness teacher, one useful alternative is to make use of some widely available apps.

-One app that I’ve found useful is the Headspace App.
+One app that I’ve found helpful is the Headspace App.

 So, what’s good about the headspace App?
-Firstly, the simplicity of the app: it’s easy to use, beginner friendly, and I’ve found it effective for improving endurance running and cycling performance.
+First, the simplicity of the app: it’s easy to use, beginner friendly, and I’ve found it effective for improving endurance running and cycling performance.

 The Headspace App has a number of sports mindfulness courses including: